 After cleaning the interior surface of the manhole, the Contractor shall place and inflate pneumatic plugs in all the connecting pipes with the exception of storm laterals to isolate the manhole.
-Complete sewer services entering the manhole shall be apart of the manhole vacuum test.
+Complete storm services entering the manhole shall be a part of the manhole vacuum test.